 Before you pour used cooking oil down your drain, consider its impact on your pipes.
+Proper disposal is key.

 Is It Bad To Throw Cooking Oil Down The Drain?

-Household cooking oil such as olive oil and other grease and fats will cool down as the temperature drops inside the pipework and solidifies.
-This hardened grease will eventually create a barrier inside the pipe wall.
-Other materials will then catch onto the used oil.
+Household cooking oil such as vegetable oil, olive oil, corn oil, and other grease and fats will cool as the temperature drops inside the pipework and cooled oil solidifies.
+This hardened grease or cooled cooking oil will eventually create a barrier inside the pipe wall.
+Additional materials will then catch onto the used oil.
 This is not good for the smooth flow of water and can often cause smelly drains and blockages.
-So if you shouldn’t dispose of used cooking oil down the drain, what is the safest disposal method?
-Here are some helpful tips and suggestions.
+Don’t pour cooking oil, pan drippings, grease or sauces down the sink.

 How Should You Dispose Of Cooking Oil At Home?